leakyrelu/caarlos0.github.com/_posts/2017-01-02-goreleaser.md

 - [GitHub trending on Go](https://github.com/trending/go) (still at the time of writing)
 - Several comments on the [reddit post](https://www.reddit.com/r/golang/comments/5l3i9b/deliver_go_binaries_as_fast_and_easy_as_possible/)
-- 5 pull requests (that are not mine of course)
 - [This issue](https://github.com/goreleaser/releaser/issues/26)

 Thank you all!